-For information about Maternal and Child Health (MCH) services or to schedule an appointment, please email MCH@knox.vic.gov.au or call 9298 8741 (Monday to Friday 8:30am to 12:30pm).
-A reminder SMS reminder will be sent 3 days prior to your appointment.
+For information about Maternal and Child Health (MCH), please visit Maternal and Child Health Services | Knox or schedule an appointment book online Email MCH@knox.vic.gov.au or call 9298 8741 (Monday to Friday, 8:30am to 12:30pm).
+A reminder SMS reminder will be sent 2 days prior to your appointment.

 A permanent Long Day Care booking entitles your child to attend a centre on the same day each week.
 The booking continues until families provide written notice to change or cancel the arrangement.
-Changes to Long Day Care bookings can be managed through My Family Lounge.
+Changes to Long Day Care bookings can be managed through our online system

-Two full weeks written notice is required to cease or alter care.
+Two full weeks' written notice is required to cease or alter care.
 Fees will be affected following the two-week notification period.